 When a transmission is too hot, higher friction between components occurs, which inevitably causes gunk to build up and corrode the transmission.
 If left in this condition, the transmission will ultimately damage itself enough to become non-functional.

 3. Transmission Leaks

-The fluid within your car’s transmission housing is its only source of lubrication and acts as a cleaning and conditioning agent for the surrounding transmission seals.
-Leaks are a common cause of transmission problems, so if you notice a red fluid underneath of your vehicle, then it almost certainly lost transmission fluid.
+As mentioned, the fluid within your car’s transmission housing is its only source of lubrication, and it also acts as a cleaning and conditioning agent for the surrounding transmission seals.
+Leaks are a common cause of transmission problems, so if you notice a red fluid underneath your vehicle, then it almost certainly is losing transmission fluid.